samply/share-client/CTSUPLOAD.md

 - Header: Content-Type=application/xml OR Content-Type=application/json, depending
   on whether your Bundle is in XML or JSON format.
 - Body: the file to upload (mode: raw).
-- Media type.
-This should be set in the "Content-Type" header, which takes the value "application/xml" or "application/json", depending on the bundle, which may be in either XML or JSON.

 ## Notes on uploaded data